KonstantinLackner/CodeDraw/INTRODUCTION.md

 ## Canvas and window

 The canvas is the rectangle on the screen that is used for drawing.
-The width and the height of the canvas cannot be changed once a CodeDraw window has been created.
+The width and height of the canvas cannot be changed once a CodeDraw window has been created.
 They can only be set when you create a CodeDraw window by passing the desired size to the constructor.
-For example: The following code creates a CodeDraw window with a canvas of the size 300x300 pixel.
+As an example: The following code creates a CodeDraw window with a canvas of the size 300x300 pixel.
 ```java
 import codedraw.*;